You can find your Android phone or tablet remotely, so if you don't know where the thing is, you can easily track it to retrieve it.

-If you've lost your phone, or want to track a phone that's signed up to your Google account, there's an easy way to do it – Google's Find My Device, which lets you remotely track your Android phone, as well as play a sound on it, lock it, and erase data if you want.
+If your Android device is signed in to your Google account it's easy to use the company's Find My Device, which lets you remotely track your Android phone, as well as play a sound on it, lock it, and erase data if you want.

 The first thing you'll want to do is head over to Find My Device, Google's tracker website – either search it in Google, or simply click the link above to get there.